IanO7/Advanced-Driving-Assistance/README.md

 - The original frame and the colorized depth map (with bounding boxes and a colorbar) are displayed side by side for intuitive understanding.
 - Alerts are overlaid on the video feed for immediate feedback.
 - A horizontal yellow guide line is drawn 10% from the bottom of the live display to help you align the vehicle's bonnet (hood) just below it.
 This improves real-world depth estimation.
 The line is only visible in the live display, not in saved videos, and is not part of the actual video (just output).

+**Bird’s Eye View Icon Logic:**
+- **Red icon:** Object detected and depth/collision risk confirmed (alert, with sound and visual warning).
+- **Green icon:** Object detected by YOLO/OpenCV, but distance not checked—just shows presence (no sound, no alert, only visual awareness).

 ## Why Depth Map Instead of Pixel-Based (2D) Approaches?